ITS provides and supports services that help students successfully reach their academic goals.

 You can use Office 365 to access the Microsoft Office suite from any device to be productive inside and outside of the classroom

-- Create Word documents online and on the go for notes and coursework
+- Create Word documents from any web browser for on-the-go notes and coursework

 - Store coursework in OneDrive so you don't lose your hard work